painbank/lbryimporter/testcases.md

 5. Publish a new file collection, where no --channel-name is provided, so it is anonymous

-    Choose a channel name, which hasn't been imported previously.
+    Choose a collection name, which hasn't been previously imported anonymously.

 >    python lbryimporter.py -s internetarchive -a SciFi_Horror